pharaohmak/real-time-emotion-recognition-engine/README.md

-# Facial Expression Recognition Software
+# Real-Time Emotion Recognition Engine

 This repository contains the source code for a facial expression recognition software built using JavaScript.
 The software is designed to detect and recognize human facial emotions in real-time video streams.